jonasmerlin/who-really-cli/README.md

 CLI for Who Really?!

 Who Really?! requires a working python 3 installation.
-This guide assumes you want to use the script from the location you'll clone the repo to and that you'll do so using virtual python environment for portability.
+This guide assumes you want to use the script from the location you'll clone the repo to and that you'll do so using a virtual python environment for portability.

 ## Setup